QuickBooks Blog

 Send Recurring Invoices

-QuickBooks enables you to set up recurring invoices for customers whom you bill regularly, thus saving you more time.
+You can set up recurring invoices for customers that are billed regularly, saving you more time.

 No Need For Manual Calculation

-You just need to fill in the details like per-unit price, quantity, tax rates, discount rates, etc and let QuickBooks do the rest of the work for you.
+You just need to fill in certain details, like per-unit price, quantity, tax rates, and discount rates, then let QuickBooks do the rest of the work for you.

 Send Invoices On The Go

-QuickBooks allows you to create and send online invoices effortlessly within minutes.
-Further, you do not have to be bound to your office desk as you can access your QuickBooks account anytime, anywhere, and from any device.
+QuickBooks allows you to create and send online invoices effortlessly within minutes from anywhere, meaning you don't have to be bound to your office desk as you can access your QuickBooks account anytime, anywhere, and from any device.

-You can even send the invoices to your customers via WhatsApp.
-Thus, QuickBooks gives you the power to run your business on the go
+You can even send the invoices to your customers via WhatsApp, giveing you the power to run your business on the go.

 Related Articles